realmjoin/realmjoin-docs/realmjoin-client/showing-notifications.md

 With the help of the notification feature it is possible to notify users and clients very quickly.
 Whether it is general information or important issues.

-This feature currently needs to be configured using [RealmJoin Classic](https://realmjoin-web.azurewebsites.net).&#x20;
+This feature currently needs to be configured using [RealmJoin Classic Portal](https://realmjoin-web.azurewebsites.net).&#x20;

 ### Notification example